-The library's user statistics grew some 5 % comparing to the year 2005.
-The amount of loans (both home and reading room loans) was 550 000 and the amount of visitors some 210 000.
-The growing tendency of statistics has continued several years.
-Most customers are students or researchers of Helsinki University (59 %).
+The library's user statistics was about the same as year before..
+The amount of loans (both home and reading room loans) was about 550 000 and the amount of visitors some 200 000.
+The use by network has increased.
+Most local customers are students or researchers of Helsinki University.
 Over half of all loaning was from foreign humanities collection, some 15 % of national collection.
 As half of the customers do research work in the library or use the reference material, the other half loans and returns material or visits library's exhibitions.
-98,1 % of customers were pleased or extremely pleased to the library services.
+98,6 % of customers were pleased or extremely pleased to the library services.